Miller scores 24, No. 10 Maryland women rout Penn St 106-78

 Maryland scored the first six points and was never seriously hassled from there.
 Miller scored six consecutive points late in the first quarter to push the lead to 22-7, and Owusu’s 3-pointer in the closing seconds of the half gave the Terps a 53-28 advantage at the break.

+Miller, a first team all-Big Ten selection last year, was slowed by a knee injury for much of nonconference play and made her first start of the season Thursday.
+She had four rebounds, four assists and three steals to cause problems for Penn State at both ends.

+”We have a great group of girls, and I love to play with them,” Miller said. ”Just to play with my teammates again was a lot of fun.”

-Angel Reese had 15 points and 14 rebounds to record her fourth consecutive double-double and eighth of the season for the Terps, who were playing at home for the first time since Dec.
-8.
+Angel Reese had 15 points and 14 rebounds to record her fourth consecutive double-double and eighth of the season for the Terps.

 BIG PICTURE

-Penn State: The Nittany Lions have lost their three games against ranked opponents by an average of 30.7 points, so they’re still far from contending with the best teams in the Big Ten.
+Penn State: The Nittany Lions have lost their three games against ranked opponents by an average of 30.7 points.
 Still, the Terps were not an ideal opponent to contend with coming out of a hiatus of nearly three weeks.

 Maryland: The Terps continued their dominance of Penn State, improving to 11-0 against the Nittany Lions since entering the Big Ten in 2014-15.
-Thursday’s blowout fit well into the series history; all but two of Maryland’s triumphs in that span over Penn State have come by more than 12 points.
+Thursday’s blowout fit well into the series history; all but two of Maryland’s triumphs in that span over Penn State have come by at least 12 points.

 UP NEXT